Graylog2/documentation/pages/sending_data.rst

 Reading from files
 ==================

 Graylog itself is not able, out-of-the-box to read log messages from file.
-If a plugin provide such feature this would be possible.
-Additional we had build the :ref:`Collector Sidecar <graylog-collector-sidecar>` which can be used as a supervisor for tools that are build for this purpose.
+But we had build the :ref:`Collector Sidecar <graylog-collector-sidecar>` which can be used as a supervisor for tools that are made for this purpose.

 Any tool that can send data to Graylog can be used, as long as an input is present in Graylog that is able to receive the data.